sophia-stewart/my_ds_notes/til.md

 10-14-21: I learned how to use pandas.

 10-15-21: I learned how to add labels to a graph using the pandas plot.bar() method.

+10-18-21: I learned how to run SQL queries using python+pandas.